L-Infinity optimization to Bergman fans of matroids with an application to phylogenetics: L-infinity optimization to Bergman fans of matroids

 Much of the remainder of this section is devoted to describing the set of tropical vertices of $C(x,\berg(\calm))$.
 Now we recall the concept of a subdominant $\calm$-ultrametric, the existence of which was proven by Ardila in \cite{ardila2004}.

-\begin{defn} Let $\calm$ be a matroid on ground set $E$ and let $x \in \rr^E$.
+\begin{defn}[\cite{ardila2004}] Let $\calm$ be a matroid on ground set $E$ and let $x \in \rr^E$.
 Let $x^\calm$ denote the unique coordinate-wise maximum $\calm$-ultrametric which is coordinate-wise at most $x$.
 We call $x^\calm$ the \emph{subdominant $\calm$-ultrametric of $x$}. \end{defn}

 Given some $x \in \rr^E$, Ardila shows how the first three steps of the algorithm from Theorem \ref{thm:chepoi} can be extended to compute the subdominant $\calm$-ultrametric of $x$.
 Then the subdominant ultrametric can be shifted to obtain an $l^\infty$-nearest ultrametric that is coordinate-wise maximal among all $l^\infty$-nearest ultrametrics.
-For what follows, ${\bf 1}$ denotes the all-$1$s vector in $\rr^E$.

 \begin{lemma} Let $\calm$ be a matroid on ground set $E$, $x \in \rr^E$, and $\delta = \frac{1}{2}d(x,x^\calm)$.
-Then \begin{enumerate} \item The $l^\infty$-distance from $x$ to $\berg(\calm)$ is $d$ \item $x^\calm + \delta \cdot {\bf 1}$ is an $\calm$-ultrametric, $l^\infty$-nearest to $x$ \item $x^\calm + \delta \cdot {\bf 1}$ is maximal among $\calm$-ultrametrics $l^\infty$-nearest to $x$. \end{enumerate} \end{lemma} \begin{proof} The existence of $x^\calm + \delta \cdot {\bf 1}$ shows that $d(x,\berg(\calm)) \le \delta$.
+Then \begin{enumerate} \item The $l^\infty$-distance from $x$ to $\berg(\calm)$ is $\delta$, \item $x^\calm + \delta \cdot {\bf 1}$ is an $\calm$-ultrametric, $l^\infty$-nearest to $x$, \item $x^\calm + \delta \cdot {\bf 1}$ is maximal among $\calm$-ultrametrics $l^\infty$-nearest to $x$. \end{enumerate} \end{lemma} \begin{proof} The existence of $x^\calm + \delta \cdot {\bf 1}$ shows that $d(x,\berg(\calm)) \le \delta$.
 Suppose there exists $w \in \berg(\calm)$ such that $d(x,w) < \delta$.
 Then $w - d(x,w)\cdot{\bf 1}$ is coordinate-wise at most $x$.
 There exists $e \in E$ such that $x_e - x^\calm_e = 2 \delta$ and so $x^\calm_e < w_e - d(x,w)$.
 Thus, $w-d(x,w)\cdot{\bf 1}$ is an ultrametric coordinate-wise at most $x$ but not coordinate-wise at most $x^\calm$, contradicting that $x^\calm$ is the subdominant $\calm$-ultrametric.
 So (\ref{item:distance}) is proven and (\ref{item:canonicalclosest}) immediately follows.

 If (\ref{item:maximal}) were false and there existed some $\calm$-ultrametric $y \in C(x,\berg(\calm))$ such that $y \ge x^\calm + \delta \cdot {\bf 1}$ with inequality somewhere, then $y - \delta \cdot {\bf 1}$ would not be coordinate-wise at most $x^\calm$.
 However, it would be coordinate-wise at most $x$, thus contradicting that $x^\calm$ is the subdominant $\calm$-ultrametric. \end{proof}